How the TBL Travel Risk Score Works (PPRR)

 What it usually means: High crash likelihood without changes.

 What to do next: Do not lock in non-refundable costs until you reduce complexity and strengthen safety net.
-If unsure medically, discuss with a clinician before booking.

 | Level | Score band | What it usually means | What to do next |